SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/knowbe4-api-source.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The KnowBe4 API integration collects user data into Sumo Logic to store, analyze and alert.
-It ingests events data from the [Events API](https://developer.knowbe4.com/rest/userEvents#tag/Events/operation/listEvents).
+The KnowBe4 API integration collects user events data into Sumo Logic for storage, analysis, and alerting.
+It ingests events data from the [Events API](https://developer.knowbe4.com/rest/userEvents#tag/Events/operation/listEvents), phishing security tests from the [Phishing Security Tests API](https://developer.knowbe4.com/rest/reporting#tag/Phishing/paths/~1v1~1phishing~1security_tests/get), and recipient results from the [Recipient Results API](https://developer.knowbe4.com/rest/reporting#tag/Phishing/paths/~1v1~1phishing~1security_tests~1%7Bpst_id%7D~1recipients/get).

-:::note
+:::important
-To access the Knowbe4 API, you must have either the Platinum or Diamond user plan.
+Note that access to KnowBe4 APIs is limited to Platinum and Diamond customers, and the `_siemparser` is currently only available for the `External Events` source.
 :::

 ## Prerequisites